⚠️ Only Wynton Regular (P1-P2) accounts can use the cluster as of 2026-01-30. Protected (P3 and P4) data and accounts have been decommissioned.

-Wynton user responsibilities and/or requirements in support of this Agreement include:
+Wynton user responsibilities and requirements in support of this Agreement include:

-By using the Wynton HPC environment, you agree to abide by the statement of its Purpose, Principles and Governance.
+By using the Wynton HPC environment, you agree to abide by the statement of its Purpose, Principles and Governance as well as the UCSF Minimum Security Standards.

 Use of the Wynton HPC cluster is subject to UCSF’s policy on Authorized and Acceptable Use of Electronic Information Resources.

-The Wynton Operations team is tasked with implementing the policies established by the Faculty Steering Committee and with ensuring that the cluster runs effectively and efficiently.
-Users agree not to attempt to circumvent policies nor avoid restrictions imposed by the Wynton Operations team.
+The Wynton Operations team is tasked with implementing the policies established by IT Governance and the Wynton Faculty Advisory Committee and ensuring that the cluster runs effectively and efficiently.
+Users agree not to attempt to circumvent policies or avoid restrictions imposed by the Wynton Operations team.

 Users are prohibited from changing system-wide configurations on Wynton nodes.

-Software not managed by Wynton admins, and is the user’s responsibility, include software installed in Wynton user and group directories.
-This includes but is not limited to: software in user Singularity containers and software installed using the conda package manager.
-Additionally, Lmod modules that are not maintained by the Wynton admins themselves is the responsibility of the individual labs and users that maintain the module repositories (e.g. the CBI and Sali repositories).
+Software not managed by Wynton admins is the user’s responsibility.
+This includes but is not limited to: software installed in Wynton user and group directories, software in containers, and software installed using the Conda package manager.
+Additionally, Lmod modules that are not maintained by the Wynton admins themselves are the responsibility of the individual labs and users that maintain the module repositories (e.g. the CBI and Sali repositories).